ekyfauzi/active-campaign-rails/README.md

 ## Usage

-Read their [API documentation](http://www.activecampaign.com/api/overview.php)for how to use this gem.
+Read their [API documentation](http://www.activecampaign.com/api/overview.php) for how to use this gem.

 ```ruby
 # To setup the active_campaign